thefrontside/bigtest/packages/ui/README.md

 ## @bigtest/ui

-A Web application to manage a simulacrum server
+A Web application interface to BigTest

 ### Development